junxit/us-congress-bills-114/metadata.md

 - 2016-09-12 — Mr. Burgess moved to suspend the rules and pass the bill, as amended.
 - 2016-09-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5292-5293)
 - 2016-09-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5292-5293)
+- 2016-09-13 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.